skin to skin photo

 Vision

-Does your child have a yearly eye exam?
-Children should have their first eye exam at six months of age, again at two to three years old and every year after that.
-Eye exams are free, with an OHIP card for children 19 years old and under.
+Does your child need a yearly eye exam?
+Children should have their first eye exam at 6-9 months of age, again at 2-3 years old and every year after that.
+In Ontario, children 0-19 years of age can get one OHIP-covered eye exam a year.
+If follow-ups are necessary, those visits are also covered.

 Visit:

-Eye see … Eye Learn – only for children in junior kindergarten.
-Program provides a comprehensive eye exam.
+Eye see … Eye Learn – Only for children in junior kindergarten.
+This program provides a comprehensive eye exam.
 If your child needs glasses, they will receive a free pair.

 Did you find what you were looking for today?